 Dial M for Malick

-Audrey Brandon (Wendie Malick) and husband Michael (Barclay Hope) have just celebrated their 30th anniversary together, unfortunately it will be their last as Michael tells Audrey that he is leaving her for a younger woman.
+Audrey Brandon (Wendie Malick - Will You Merry Me?) and her husband, Michael (Barclay Hope - The Christmas Consultant), have just celebrated their 30th anniversary together, unfortunately it will be their last as Michael tells Audrey that he is leaving her for a younger woman.
 But that is not the only reason it will be their last as a few months later Michael is found murdered on the kitchen floor and Audrey is the prime suspect as she will inherit everything.
 With the police telling her that following the funeral they will be arresting her, Audrey goes on the run to try and clear her name, dodging the police as they are hot on her trail.
-As Audrey's investigation churns up a list of suspects it also brings her back in to touch with former lover David (Gregory Harrison) and re-igniting the old spark.
+As Audrey's investigation churns up a list of suspects it also brings her back in to touch with former lover, David (Gregory Harrison - Undercover Bridesmaid), leading to old feelings being re-ignited.

-If the casting of Wendie Malick isn't an obvious enough signal I will tell you; whilst "After All These Years" may serve up a typical story of an estranged wife trying to clear her name for the murder of her husband it is not really about who done it but all about the comedy.
-An example of which is when Audrey trips over her estranged husbands dead body and then straddles him to try and pull the kitchen knife out of his chest.
+If the casting of Wendie Malick isn't an obvious enough signal I will tell you; whilst "After All These Years" delivers a typical thriller storyline of an estranged wife trying to clear her name for the murder of her husband it is not really about who done it but all about the comedy.
+An example of which is a scene where Audrey trips over her estranged husband's dead body and then straddles him to try and pull the kitchen knife out of his chest.
 It is a daft scene but works thanks to Wendie Malick whose skill for visual comedy is spot on.

-The thing is that whilst there is the question of who murdered Michael and Audrey's investigations whilst on the run are amusing as are the police coming after her it is as I said all about the comedy, the daftness of Audrey's investigations.
-Yes we do have a surprise when it comes to whose Audrey's investigations lead her to suspect but it is the comedy of who it is which makes it fun rather than dramatic which is usually the norm for a movie with this sort of storyline.
+The thing is that whilst there is the question of who murdered Michael and Audrey's investigations, whilst on the run, are amusing, as are the police coming after her, it is as I said all about the comedy, the daftness of Audrey's investigations.
+Yes we do have a surprise when it comes to where Audrey's investigations lead her to and who she suspects but it is the comedy of who it is which makes it fun rather than dramatic, which is usually the norm for a movie with this sort of storyline.

 What this all boils down to is that "After All These Years" is an amusing distraction and a wonderful showcase for the talents of Wendie Malick.
 But it is the sort of movie where if you don't enjoy Malick's brand of comedy you might find cheesy even though I don't know how you couldn't enjoy Malick's brand of easy going comedy.